section-engineering-education/engineering-education/articles/designing-iot-solutions/index.md

 >>>>>>> f6d0cec4bb2434dfc9fc6aacb95367e035345d8f
 [AMQP](https://www.kelltontech.com/kellton-tech-blog/internet-of-things-protocols-standards) is a software layer protocol for message-oriented architecture that provides routing and queuing.

 This protocol is a reliable technology that works with messages and queues and supports point-to-point communication.
+AMQP uses TCP connection protocol, therefore, it is reliable for server side communications.

-AMQP as a protocol is efficient, portable, and secure, with low overhead, making it perfect for Internet of Things applications.
+AMQP as a protocol is efficient, portable, and secure(encrypted and asynchronised messaging by wire), with low overhead, making it perfect for Internet of Things applications.
+Additionally, it supports load balancing for the entire network.

 #### IoT Development Platforms and Use Cases

-An IoT development platform is a set of layered technologies operating as IoT gateway, IoT middleware, and cloud platforms that are readily available for prototyping and rapid development of IoT solutions.
+An IoT development platform is a set of layered technologies operating as IoT gateway, [IoT middleware [(https://www.leanix.net/en/blog/internet-of-things-middleware) for interfacing components in an IoT network, and cloud platforms that are readily available for prototyping and rapid development of IoT solutions.

 #### Roles of IoT platforms.